on7dq/Forty-Niner-PLL/README.md

 The AD9850 DDS for the VFO has become difficult to source, and very expensive, so it was replaced by a Si5351 module.

-A similar acrylic case for the project was found, it's the box of a video tape of the Philips VCR standard.
+A similar acrylic case for the project was found, it's the box of a video tape of the Philips VCR standard (1971).

 This project is a work in progress, as we are still adding sompe stuff, but the software is already very capable.
 Features that are already implemented are: